sagecodes/intro-to-sql/README.md

 ## Why is data important

-Data = infomation | Imagine a phonebook with hundeds of people and businesses
+Data = information | Imagine a phonebook with hundreds of people and businesses

 Databases = computerized storage of data | imagine an organized digital collections of people and businesses.